 - Are they part of our loyalty program yet?

 - Would their recent purchase qualify them to be part of our VIP program?

-Cassie Benjamin, email and SMS channel manager at Tadpull, stresses the importance of using data you’ve collected to personalize your messaging.
-“As soon as your customer places an order, you have an abundance of data that can help you craft unique and personalized content that is relevant to a customer’s purchase,” she says.
+Cassie Benjamin, email and SMS channel manager at Tadpull, stresses the importance of using data you’ve collected to personalise your messaging.
+“As soon as your customer places an order, you have an abundance of data that can help you craft unique and personalised content that is relevant to a customer’s purchase,” she says.

 “To improve the performance of your post-purchase series, split your email flows up by categories or products to craft unique post-purchase experiences based on what was purchased.”

 9 post-purchase email ideas + 12 real brand examples